ibanand/time-tracker/README.md

 ## Purpose

+This purpose of this project is to show how to use Maven and Jenkins together

+## Purpose

-This purpose of this project is to show how to use Maven and Jenkins together.
+This purpose of this project is to show how to use Maven and Jenkins together